Language: EN

 Importing a Module

-In this example, we import the entire operations module and use the suma and resta functions that are defined in that module.
+In this example, we import the complete operations module and use the add and subtract functions defined in that module.

-We can also import specific functions from a module, which can be useful if we only need some functions and do not want to load the entire module.
+We can also import specific functions from a module (which can be useful if we only need a few functions and do not want to load the entire module).

-In this case, we import only the multiplicacion and division functions from the operations module.
+In this case, we only import the multiply and divide functions from the operations module.

 We can also use aliases when importing modules or functions.
 This allows us to use a shorter or more convenient name in our code.